RadiFr3Y/Kitty/README.md

 </pre>

 ## About Kitty
-Kitty can encrypt or even decrypt your texts in a very cute way.
+Kitty can encrypt or even decrypt your texts in a very cute way.</br>
 Kitty love you :D

 ## Install and Run